 That being said, I feel that there is a world of options as to how information is presented in graphics and how pacing can be effective with effects.
 When building or using effects ask yourself if you would see it on ABC, NBC, FOX, or CBS.

 While FOX has taken broadcast graphics to a new level, they always serve to inform the viewer and make whatever point they are making clearer.
-While a video geek might say “Cool Effect…. [dude]”, the viewer just understands what they are trying to say and the effect or graphic is congruent with the message…. “scary”, “mysterious”, “tons-of-fun”, etc.
+While a video geek might say “Cool Effect . . . [dude],” the viewer just understands what they are trying to say and the effect or graphic is congruent with the message . . . “scary,” “mysterious,” “tons-of-fun,” etc.

 As with every other element, the purpose is to convey the information in creative, professional, and clear way.

-Music:
+Music

 Music for every piece that was done for the video journal for the first 17 years started with the music.